Cord tissue stem cells transform the life of autistic boy

-Near Gage’s third birthday, he received an infusion of MSCs from the Wharton’s jelly in cord tissue. donated umbilical cord tissue.
-The experimental therapy took place by Gage’s doctor not far from his home in the USA and was very straight-forward.
+Near Gage’s third birthday, he received an infusion of MSCs from the Wharton’s jelly in cord tissue.
+The experimental therapy took place by Gage’s doctor not far from his home in the USA and was very straightforward.

 While Gage’s donor stem cell therapy was successful, it is believed that autologous stem cells taken from your child’s own cord blood or cord tissue are more effective.
 So if you’re considering stem cell banking for your child, make sure to choose a well-regulated stem cell bank that checks all the samples for common bacteria and contaminations.